- Application Available: Second week in September

 Graduate students in the Department of Architecture can earn two master's degrees in 14 terms.
 Students apply to one degree first (MArch or MIArch).
 After enrollment, students must make an appointment with their academic advisor and request their intent to complete both degrees.
-Students need to submit a new UO graduate application and a new departmental (SlideRoom) application in order to apply to the other major.
+Students need to submit a new UO graduate application in order to apply to the additional major.

 - Architecture to Interior Architecture